Meet your Command Staff!

 Greetings!
 My name is Steven!
-I serve as the Executive Officer (XO), also known as First Officer, for the U.S.S Marie Curie.
-As XO, I have the responsibility for acting as vice chairperson of the chapter and the CO's right hand.
+I serve as the Commanding Officer (CO), also known as the Captain, for the U.S.S Marie Curie.
+As CO, I have the responsibility for acting as chairperson of the chapter.
 I am responsible for the general efficiency of crew by engaging with membership wherever possible, and ensuring the chapter's day-to-day functions are running as they should be.
-This includes, but is not limited to, communicating with the department heads to coordinate on tasks as assigned by the CO.
-Additionally, I am also responsible for filling in for the Captain in any duties which the Captain cannot perform by themselves.
+This includes, but is not limited to, communicating with the department heads to coordinate on tasks.

 I was born in Washington, a region located on the Pacific coast of the North American continent of Earth.

 Nice to meetcha!
 My name's Meg, but they call me Squirrels.
 I used to think this was because I tend to hold onto all kinds of stuff, stashed away for when it might be useful, or maybe because I might be a little nuts.
 It turns out it's probably because once you get me into your ship's Jefferies tubes, I'm like a rodent in the walls - all over and impossible to get out!

 As the XO and Curie Chief of Engineering, it's my job to keep the ship Discord running, keep the website up to date and beautiful, and to keep our various social media hubs going, as well as to keep an eye on the various projects and things we have going and ensure they're completed and reported as needed.
 I'm here to take care of our ship and crew as best I can - my office is always open, so feel free to drop in if you need anything!